Skip to content

 RUM

-When collecting relevant data on user access, the RUM (Real User Monitor) SDK can perform custom modifications and interception of data to prevent the flow of sensitive data.
+When collecting data related to user access, the RUM (Real User Monitor) SDK can perform custom modifications and interception of the data to prevent the flow of sensitive data.

 Web RUM SDK

-The following is an explanation of RUM SDK's use of Cookies and alternative mechanisms (compliance disclosure).
+The following is an explanation of RUM SDK's usage and alternative mechanisms regarding Cookies (compliance disclosure).

-Under default configuration, the Guance RUM SDK writes two types of Cookies into the monitored application to achieve session identification and user identification functions:
+Under the default configuration, to implement session identification and user identification functions, the Guance RUM SDK writes two types of Cookies in the monitored application:

-1. Cookies prefixed with _gc_s_: Used to store information related to the current access session, to associate and statistics user behavior within one access cycle.
+1. Cookies prefixed with _gc_s_: Used to store information related to the current access session, in order to correlate and count user behavior within one access cycle.

-2. Cookies prefixed with _gc_usr_: Used to store user identification information, used to continuously identify the same end-user across different access sessions.
+2. Cookies prefixed with _gc_usr_: Used to store user identification information, used to persistently identify the same end-user across different access sessions.

-The aforementioned Cookies do not contain the user's real identity information and are only used for session management and anonymous user identification in monitoring data.
+The aforementioned Cookies do not contain the user's real identity information and are only used for session management of monitoring data and anonymous user identification.

-In specific business scenarios (such as privacy compliance requirements, user refusal to use Cookies, browser restrictions, etc.) where writing Cookies is not allowed, the RUM SDK supports initialization configuration:
+If writing Cookies is not allowed in specific business scenarios (such as privacy compliance requirements, user refusal to use Cookies, browser restrictions, etc.), the RUM SDK supports the following initialization configuration:

 sessionPersistence: "local-storage"

-This stores the aforementioned session information and user identification in LocalStorage, thus continuing to provide session and user association capabilities without writing any Cookies.
+This stores the aforementioned session information and user identification in LocalStorage, thereby continuing to provide session and user correlation capabilities without writing any Cookies.

 Session Replay Privacy Settings

 Session Replay provides privacy controls to ensure that no company exposes sensitive data or personal data.
-And the data is stored encrypted.
+And the data is encrypted and stored.
 The default privacy options for Session Replay are designed to protect end-user privacy and prevent sensitive organizational information from being collected.

 Global Configuration